M66B/FairEmail/docs/FAQ-zh-rCN.md

 <a name="faq73"></a>
 **(73) Is moving messages across accounts safe/efficient?**

+Moving messages across accounts is safe because the raw, original messages will be downloaded and moved and because the source messages will be deleted only after the target messages have been added

 Batch moving messages across accounts is efficient if both the source folder and target folder are set to synchronize, else FairEmail needs to connect to the folder(s) for each message.

-Sent messages are normally moved from the outbox to the sent folder as soon as your provider adds sent messages to the sent folder.
-This requires a sent folder to be selected in the account settings and the sent folder to be set to synchronizing.

 <br />

 <a name="faq74"></a>
 **(74) Why do I see duplicate messages?**

 Some providers, notably Gmail, list all messages in all folders, except trashed messages, in the archive (all messages) folder too.
 FairEmail shows all these messages in a non obtrusive way to indicate that these messages are in fact the same message.
-FairEmail shows all these messages in a non obtrusive way to indicate that these messages are in fact the same message.

 Gmail allows one message to have multiple labels, which are presented to FairEmail as folders.
-This means that messages with multiple labels will be shown multiple times as well.
 This means that messages with multiple labels will be shown multiple times as well.

 <br />